How to help those impacted by Hurricane Florence

-Hurricane Florence made landfall on the North Carolina coast Friday morning, bringing heavy rain and wind that will leave many homes and businesses damaged or destroyed.
-On Friday afternoon, it was downgraded to a tropical storm but continued to leave a trail of destruction.
+Florence made landfall as a Category 1 hurricane on the North Carolina coast Friday morning, bringing heavy rain and wind that will leave many homes and businesses damaged or destroyed.

 If you'd like to help the victims of this storm, here are a few options.